atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 In other words, the probability to measure $\ket{0}$ evaluates to $1$ if $f(x)$ is constant (*constructive interference*) and $0$ if $f(x)$ is balanced (*destructive interference*).
 In other words, the final measurement will be
 $\ket{0}$ if and only if $f(x)$ is constant, and it will be the only other state $\ket{1}$ if $f(x)$ is balanced.

-Thus, Deutsch algorithm performs only **one** query to the function to determine the type of the function.
+Thus, you see how Deutsch algorithm performs only **one** query to the function to determine the type of the function.

 # Deutsch-Jozsa algorithm